mobizt/FirebaseClient/resources/docs/net_config.md

     By default the external Ethernet module can be used with the library when the macro `ENABLE_ETHERNET_NETWORK` was defined and Ethernet library was included in the user sketch.

-    The user defined Ethernet class and header other than `Ethernet.h` and `Ethernet` can be used, see https://github.com/mobizt/FirebaseClient?tab=readme-ov-file#library-build-options.
+    The user defined Ethernet class and header other than `Ethernet.h` and `Ethernet` can be used, see [Library Build Options](https://github.com/mobizt/FirebaseClient?tab=readme-ov-file#library-build-options) for how to.

     ```cpp
     EthernetNetwork(uint8_t macAddress[6], int csPin, int resetPin, Firebase_StaticIP *staticIP = nullptr)